Why partner with a business adviser?

 What does this mean in practice?
 It depends on what stage your business is at, but we’ll typically run an in-depth ‘business review session’ to ascertain where you are now, a ‘futures session’ to determine where you want to be and where the business needs to be to meet those goals and a ‘goals and planning session’ to agree priorities and plans.
 After that, we’ll continue to work with you to measure, review, adjust, and celebrate your achievements.

-Over the years, we’ve developed a track record of working with lots of different businesses, particularly in the creative and technical sectors.
-We’ll work alongside you to help solve your challenges, relish opportunities, add to your core strengths and stimulate new and exciting ways to run your business.
+Over the years, we’ve developed a track record of working with lots of different businesses, particularly agencies, consultancies and technical service providers.
+We’ll work alongside you to help solve your challenges, relish opportunities, add to your core strengths and stimulate new and exciting ways to run your business now and in the future.

-Henchards works with creative and technical company owners across Surrey, Sussex, Hampshire, Berkshire and London.
+Henchards works with company owners typically running a business with a £1m+ turnover per annum across Surrey, Sussex, Hampshire, Berkshire and London.
 Talk to us about getting the business advice you need.

 We have talked to other business owners and they are taken aback that we forecast our revenues, costs and cash flow